trien-hong/ChromeHttpRequestBlocker/README.md

         * Though you can always remove invalid sites by opening the extension's options.html page
 * Extension's popup now does a few things
     * It shows the current site along with it's favicon (if it has one)
+    * Shows if the current site is or is not in your patterns
     * You can now add the current site within extension's popup to block it
         * Added check to see if it's a valid website first
+    * It shows the total number of blocked patterns
     * Extension's popup also includes a pause/unpause button, options button, & GitHub repo button
+* Extension now keeps track of the number of times it has blocked a pattern
 * Extension's options.html page now contains most of the utilities in terms of viewing, exporting, clearing, uploading, removing patterns, etc.
 * Before adding via popup, context menu, & options.html (manually) it will check for existing patterns before adding or saving
 * Change some of the styling and layout